learn-co-curriculum/dsc-z-score-p-value/README.md

 > What is the probability of a z-score being greater or equal to 1.34?

 Use the z-table to find where the row for 1.3 intersects with the column for 0.04, which is 0.9099.
-Because the z-table gives you only “less than” probabilities, subtract P(Z < 1.34) from 1 (remember that the total probability is 1.00 or 100%).
+Because the z-table gives you only "less than" probabilities, subtract P(Z < 1.34) from 1 (remember that the total probability is 1.00 or 100%).
 So, **1 - 0.9099 = 0.0901**.

 [Here is a short video on how to use z-table](https://www.youtube.com/watch?v=lgwT6tDniko)

 ## The z-table alternative in python

-When programming in Python, Scipy provides a handful of features so you won’t have to go out consulting z-tables for automated analysis.
+When programming in Python, Scipy provides a handful of features so you won't have to go out consulting z-tables for automated analysis.
 For normal distributions, probabilities **up to the z score** can be calculated with `.cdf`-method as shown below:

 ```python